Don’t let mother nature ruin your holiday plans

 Norethisterone is medically approved and the only tablet specifically designed to ensure women can control the start and end date of their periods.

-It is a synthetic version of the female hormone, progesterone.
 The treatment is safe and can be obtained without having to see a doctor face to face, but it is not a form of contraception and won’t work as such.

-The medication works by mimicking the effect of progesterone in the female body, preventing it from shedding in the lining of the womb as is normal at the start of menstruation.
+The medication works by mimicking the effect of progesterone in the female body, preventing it from shedding the lining of the womb as is normal at the start of menstruation.
 The period delay tablets mean that the lining of the womb is sustained until the medication is over.

 Do Norethisterone pills act as a contraceptive?

 It’s really important to note that while they do delay your period, Norethisterone pills don’t prevent pregnancy, so you’ll need to use contraception while you’re taking them.
 Some women also experience breakthrough bleeding or spotting, but this is more likely to happen if you don’t take the tablets as prescribed, or if you don’t start taking them three days before your period is due.

 This medicine to delay periods isn’t only for women heading off on holiday.
 People who play competitive sport also appreciate being able to put off cramps and period-related fatigue for an important race or fixture.
 It can also be really useful for people who need to be free from period distraction to focus on important things such as exams, a job interview or a big presentation at work.
 Periods can be an inconvenience but there’s no need to let them get in the way.
 Use Norethisterone to safely delay your time of the month to a time that works for you.

 What if I’m already taking the contraceptive pill, or using a patch or vaginal ring?

 If you’re taking a contraceptive pill that has a 7-day break, normally, you can skip your 7-day gap and continue straight onto the next pill packet.
 This will allow you to miss your period while retaining full contraceptive cover.